Learning how to learn is life’s most important skill.

-If my explanation of this process hasn’t been thorough enough, than please forward me your questions in the comments section below.
+If my explanation of this process hasn’t been thorough enough, then please forward me your questions in the comments section below.

 Mind mapping is an extraordinary journey of awakening that can dramatically transform the way we manage and process information on a daily basis.
 It will enhance your photographic memory, recall and dramatically improve your ability as an accelerated learner.
 However, having said that, there is no doubt that mind mapping isn’t everyone’s cup of tea — at least not on the surface.

-Kinesthetically inclined people who like to use their hands and involve themselves within the learning process, might not find mind mapping software very helpful.
-However, hand drawn mind maps may provide a better and far more absorbing alternative that will help improve their memory and recall.
+Kinesthetically inclined people who like to use their hands and involve themselves in the learning process, might not find mind mapping software very helpful.
+However, hand-drawn mind maps may provide a better and far more absorbing alternative that will help improve their memory and recall.